lancekrogers/yt_summarizer/README.md

 ---
 ```

-Guild’s Corpus loader can ingest these without changes when you’re ready.
+Guild's Corpus loader can ingest these without changes when you're ready.

 ---